 Weightlifting is a popular sport, but it can be polarizing.
 People usually believe that the epitome of weightlifting is the ‘clean and jerk’ movement, as it can help build strength and stamina.
 However, lifts like the ‘clean and jerk’ and ‘hang clean’ are athletic movements that require athleticism.
-Therefore, the more muscular you are, the more athletic your body looks.
+Therefore, the more muscular you are, your body is more athletic.

 Doing clean and jerk lifts will help you improve mobility, increase your lean muscle mass, and help you become a powerful athlete.
-Compound lifts like the squat, deadlift, and Olympic lifts give you the best athletic ability and physical appearance when combined with the right diet.
+In addition, compound lifts like the squat, deadlift, and Olympic lifts give you the best athletic ability and physical appearance when combined with the right diet.
 Continue reading to find out how you can improve your weightlifting skills.

 How to lift more weight on the clean and jerk

 Conquer the two main issues if you are eagerly trying to lift more weight during a clean-and-jerk workout.
 The first is to have a proficient technique for lifting weights.
 And the second is to do the highest possible 1RM.
 The most crucial thing in weightlifting movements is that the exercises used are only to build strength.
 Therefore, the stronger you are, the more weight you can lift.

 Here are some moves or exercises that can help you lift more weight.

 Clean foundation moves

 Lift the weight, usually a barbell, from the floor into a racked position during a clean movement.
 The exercises that can help with these clean moves are:

 All bodybuilders usually squat with the bar resting on their shoulders.
 However, if you want to improve a clean and jerk lift, stop doing this and start doing a front squat with the bar in your hands and elbows pointed forward.

 On top of this, you can also learn how to squat heavier weights.
 The front squat is an excellent exercise that can help you lift more.